North West Surrey Synagogue

 The North West Surrey Synagogue is a Reform Jewish congregation and synagogue, located on Oatlands Drive in Weybridge, Surrey, England, in the United Kingdom.
-The community was founded in 1968 and is a member of the Movement for Reform Judaism.
+The community was founded in 1968, and was a member of the Movement for Reform Judaism.
+The synagogue is now a founding constituent member of Progressive Judaism.

 In January 2018, the congregation consisted of around 300 families.

-The synagogue's rabbi, since 2017, is Kath Vardi.
-Its previous rabbis have included Tony Bayfield (1969–1982), Frederick Morgan (1984–1997), Jackie Tabick (1999–2013) and Dr David Zucker (2013–2017).
+The synagogue's rabbi is Drorah Setel, appointed 2026.
+Its previous rabbis have included Tony Bayfield (1969–1982), Frederick Morgan (1984–1997), Jackie Tabick (1999–2013), Dr David Zucker (2013–2017) and Kath Vardi.